ibm-cloud-docs/containers/cs_kube_strategy.md

   <ul><li><strong>Keep up your core strength</strong>: Each machine has a certain number of cores.
 Depending on your app's workload, set a limit for the number of pods per core, such as 10.</li>
   <li><strong>Avoid node overload</strong>: Similarly, just because a node can contain more than 100 pods doesn't mean that you want it to.
 Depending on your app's workload, set a limit for the number of pods per node, such as 40.</li>
   <li><strong>Don't tap out your cluster bandwidth</strong>: Keep in mind that network bandwidth on scaling virtual machines is around 1000 Mbps.
 If you need hundreds of worker nodes in a cluster, split it up into multiple clusters with fewer nodes, or order bare metal nodes.</li>
   <li><strong>Sorting out your services</strong>: Plan out how many services that you need for your workload before you deploy.
-Networking and port forwarding rules are put into iptables.
+Networking and port forwarding rules are put into Iptables.
 If you anticipate a larger number of services, such as more than 5,000 services, split up the cluster into multiple clusters.</li></ul></dd>
 <dt>Provision different types of machines for a mix of computing resources.</dt>
   <dd>Everyone likes choices, right?
 With {{site.data.keyword.containerlong_notm}}, you have [a mix of machine types](/docs/containers?topic=containers-plan_clusters#planning_worker_nodes) that you can deploy: from bare metal for intensive workloads to virtual machines for rapid scaling.
 Use labels or namespaces to organize deployments to your machines.
 When you create a deployment, limit it so that your app's pod only deploys on machines with the right mix of resources.
 For example, you might want to limit a database application to a bare metal machine with a significant amount of local disk storage like the `md1c.28x512.4x4tb`.</dd>
 <dt>Set up multiple namespaces when you have multiple teams and projects that share the cluster.</dt>